Inbirman/QlikSense-design/README.md

 - Dark mode theme
 - Project-based themes (different palettes or layouts for different dashboards)
 - Hover effects (test carefully — they sometimes blur visualizations)

+## Included CSS File

+A CSS file named `style.css` is included in this repository.
+You can copy and paste its contents directly into the **Styles (CSS)** section of a KPI object, as described in the steps above.